Looking to hire 30,000, Amazon plans nationwide job fairs

 The high number of job openings, which Amazon said is the most it's had at one time, shows how fast the company is growing.
 Started as an online bookstore more than two decades ago, Amazon now produces movies, makes voice-activated gadgets and has plans to send satellites into space to provide internet service.

 Amazon already has more than 650,000 employees worldwide, making it the second-biggest U.S.-based private employer behind Walmart Inc. And that number will likely rise: Amazon's second headquarters in Arlington is expected to employ 25,000 people in the next 12 years.
-And the company has moved into more industries, including health care and advertising.
+And the company is moving into more industries, including health care and advertising.

-Amazon hopes the hiring events will create some buzz and bring in candidates with the skills it needs.
-Thousands of people showed up for nationwide job fairs it held two years ago for warehouse workers.
+Holding a nationwide job fair is unusual for a large company, said Mike Horrigan, president of the nonprofit W.E.
+Upjohn Institute for Employment Research.
+But he said it may be a good way for a company like Amazon, which needs to fill thousands of jobs in a tight job market, to quickly screen candidates with the right skills.

+"This is a way to generate a lot of momentum and attention," said Horrigan.
+"It makes a lot of sense."

-At the job fairs next week, Amazon said about 1,000 recruiters will help candidates apply for positions, prepare them for job interviews and give them more information on the roles.
+At the hiring events next week, Amazon said about 1,000 recruiters will help candidates apply for positions, prepare them for job interviews and give them more information on the roles.

 Follow Joseph Pisani on Twitter at http://twitter.com/josephpisani